MobileRoboticsSkoltech/lidar-sync-mimics-gps/README.md

 Lidar ROS driver is based on common ROS package with our patch for hardware timestamping by mimicking GPS-clock.
 IMU ROS driver is developed from scratch and produces [sensor_msgs/Imu](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/Imu.html) messages.

+## In case of questions
+Any question — raise an issue, please.

 <sup>1</sup> :